pnxs/dots-cpp/README.md

 # License

-This library is currently licensed under the GPL-3.0.
+This project is currently licensed under the GPL-3.0.